idaholab/moose/framework/doc/content/source/actions/ProjectedStatefulMaterialStorageAction.md

 #### Nodal basis functions

 A [ProjectedStatefulMaterialNodalPatchRecovery](/ProjectedStatefulMaterialNodalPatchRecovery.md)
-user object of the appropriate type will be created for each material property.
-To prepare data required for nodal patch recovery of each scalar material property component (e.g. vector or tensor components).
+user object of the appropriate type will be created for each material property to prepare data required for nodal patch recovery of each scalar material property component (e.g. vector or tensor components).